WnP/djangocms-placeholder-attr/README.md

 # Description

-`djangocms_placeholder_attr` allow you to call a plugin model attribute from a placeholder in [django-cms](https://github.com/divio/django-cms)
+`djangocms-placeholder-attr` allow you to call a plugin model attribute from a placeholder in [django-cms](https://github.com/divio/django-cms)

 # Depends

 - [django-cms](https://github.com/divio/django-cms)

 # Installation
-* Download the source and run `python setup.py install`
+* use pip `pip install djangocms-placeholder-attr`
 * Put in your INSTALLED_APPS: `INSTALLED_APPS += ('djangocms-placeholder-attr', )`